More “loungey”, more modules, loads more options.

 Field has playful mid-century aesthetic – think Dean Martin and Palm Springs…

-There are many imitations now available, but Landscape is the original.
+First released in 2004, there are many imitations now available, but Landscape is the original.

 Originally designed by Fletcher Vaughan for the Tokyo Designers Block Exhibition 2002, this design is the perfect choice for public spaces.